 Strange Habits, Stranger Laws

 Some of the stuff samurai lived by feels almost absurd today.
 For instance, there was a rule against drawing your sword in public unless you meant to kill.
 If you did draw it, you had to shed blood.
 Otherwise, you’d dishonor yourself.
+This wasn’t just custom.
+It was law during certain periods.

 There were also strict rules on dress, speech, and behavior.
 Social standing was visible in everything from the tilt of your hat to how you tied your sandals.
-One wrong move and you risked shame, or worse, forced suicide (called seppuku), which was somehow both punishment and honor.
+One wrong move and you risked shame, or worse, forced suicide called seppuku, which was somehow both punishment and honor.

 Sources: